Diluted EPS Formula (Table of Contents)

 - Weighted average Common shares outstanding: 800,000

-- Convertible preferred shares: 10,000, convertible into 3 shares of common stock of each and paying dividend of $10 per share
+- Convertible preferred shares: 10,000, convertible into 3 shares of common stock of each and paying a dividend of $10 per share

-- Net Income before preferred dividend=$2,000,000
+- Net income before preferred dividend=$2,000,000

-Particulars ($) | Basic EPS | Diluted EPS if converted |
+Particulars ($) | Basic EPS | Diluted EPS, if converted |

 Net income | 20,00,000 | 20,00,000 |